joemaller/php-static-generator-gulpfile/README.md

 ## Prerequisites
 You need to have node and PHP installed.
 Mac instructions are below.
-If you're on Linux, you probabaly already know this.
+If you're on Linux, you probably already know this.
 I've never set these up on Windows, so I can't help there.

 #### Mac Setup instructions